 However, as pointed out by the International Association of Privacy Professionals (IAPP), de-identification doesn’t usually succeed in anonymizing data, since there are so many sources of data that still hold identifying information.

-Anonymous data, on the other hand, doesn’t offer an opportunity for anyone, including the data handler, researcher, or a third party, to link the information to a particular individual.
+Truly anonymous data, on the other hand, doesn’t offer an opportunity for anyone, including the data handler, researcher, or a third party, to link the information to a particular individual.

 Although anonymization sounds like a great plan to unlock the potential of your data, be mindful of its limitations: